abhishek80902/StudyNotion/README.md

 ## API Design

-The StudyNotion platform's API is designed following the REST architectural style.
+The StudyMantra platform's API is designed following the REST architectural style.
 The API is implemented using Node.js and Express.js.
 It uses JSON for data exchange and follows standard HTTP request methods such as GET, POST, PUT, and DELETE.

 ## Configuration